Skull0Inc/skull0inc.github.io/_posts/2019-04-24-managing-this-blog.md

 Generally the user of this blog is mainly interested in the `_posts` folder where new posts are added or the `_drafts` where unfinished posts are kept.

-### Updating the Blog (pushing from localhost to gh-pages)

-At some stage I added the blog - I believe through forking and cloning the original theme and then begun editing, customizing a few things along with mainly adding my own posts.
-It was saved using Git, pushed to GitHub and GitHub Pages along the special branch `gh-pages`.

-In GitHub there is the option to choose which branch to use, whether **'master'** or **'gh-pages'**.
-In our case we make sure that **'gh-pages'** is selected.
-When we now commit and push the **'gh-pages'** branch, the live site is updated.